Mari-W/ocaml-gadts/slides.md

 <div class="error">

 ```
-Error: This expression has type int atom
-       but an expression was expected of type bool atom
-       Type int is not compatible with type bool
+Error: Type int is not compatible with type bool
 ```

 </div>